wynandbooysen/wynandbooysen.github.io-src/content/2016-01-10-install-oracle-virtualbox-5-0-on-a-headless-ubuntu-server.md

 **Troubleshooting**
 -------------------

-If your console button appears to be greyed out confirm that the extension pack was installed successfully using:
+If your console button appears to be grayed out confirm that the extension pack was installed successfully using:

 ```bash